haerdib/substrate-api-client/README.md

 * Compose extrinsics, send them and subscribe to updates (synchronously).
 * supports composing extrinsics for `no_std` builds
 * Watch events and execute code upon events.
-* Parse and print the node metadata.

-## Prerequisites

-In order to build the substrate-api-client and the examples, Rust and the wasm target are needed.
-For Linux: rust-toolchain.toml rustup show
+rustup show
 ```